Berenice-uwimpuhwe/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying contents of working directory
+Display contents of current directory